 The case for austerity measures rests on the Great Debt Lie and the myth of the structural deficit.

 That would be the Tory-led Coaliton.
-The difference between the recession that happened under Labour, and the one under the Tories, is that the global banking crisis would have caused recession no matter which party was in Office at the time, whereas the current recession is a “homegrown” one that can be directly attributed to Conservative economic policy.
-Tories always cause recession, Thatcher did, Major did, and now, Cameron has.
+The difference between the recession that happened under Labour and the one under the Tories is that the global banking crisis would have caused recession no matter which party was in office at the time, whereas the current recession is a ‘homegrown’ one that can be directly attributed to Conservative economic policy.
+Conservatives always cause recession, Margaret Thatcher did, John Major did, and now, David Cameron has.

 This Government is cutting the very measures that would ensure not only growth in the short-term, but economic security in the future, too.
-They are portraying their cuts as eliminating “waste” and “necessary”, when in fact they are seriously jeopardising our future economic prosperity: cuts in funding for Regional Development Agencies; scrapping the Future Jobs Fund, which was a success and supported at least 200,000 people back into work through the recession; withdrawing industrial support, for example.
+They are portraying their cuts as ‘necessary’, eliminating ‘waste’, and ‘efficient’, when in fact they are seriously jeopardising our future economic prosperity: cuts in funding for Regional Development Agencies; scrapping the Future Jobs Fund, which was a success and supported at least 200,000 people back into work through the recession; withdrawing industrial support, and the proposed and systematic cuts to public services, for example.

-The Tory budget is highly regressive, hitting the poorest the hardest whilst asking for very little from those at the top.
+The Tory budget is highly regressive, hitting the poorest -people the hardest while asking for very little from those at the top.